 Burnout.
 Turnover.
 The Great Resignation.
 Labor shortages.
 A common thread across all of these issues is low employee morale.
-The good news is there is a solution—an answer that’s more effective, more fun, and less costly than big pay increases.
+The good news is there is a solution—an answer that’s more effective, more fun, and less costly than big pay increases: team building activities to boost morale.

-Many companies have hired employees on a full-time remote basis during the pandemic.
-Many of these employees have never actually met most of their coworkers (other than perhaps as a video image in a Zoom box).
-And many long-time employees haven’t seen (or at least haven’t seen much of) each other since early 2020.
+Many companies hire employees on a full-time remote basis, a trend that began during the pandemic and has continued in the years since.
+As a result, many of these employees have never actually met most of their coworkers (other than perhaps as a video image in a Zoom box).
+And many long-time employees who shifted to remote work have had limited in-person interactions with their colleagues.

 The fun team building programs we’ve delivered lately, whether they’re charity-focused or competitive events, have reunited people.
 Face-to-face is exciting.
 It’s rejuvenating.
-It’s folks getting to see and associate with each other in three dimensions again.
+It’s folks getting to see and associate with coworkers in three dimensions again, even if their jobs have been mostly remote for the past few years.

 But team building isn’t just about reconnecting, as crucial as that is in boosting morale.
 It also provides the opportunity to meet in a non-work setting and solve fun problems, engaging with each other in collaborative and unifying ways.